BluGeni/Hextraction/README.md

 Mods included:

 - a full size board
-- coming soon..
-1 piece legs
+- 1 piece legs - Basic

 Please open a pull request or send me any files or changes you want included.